Appeals of OWC Court Decisions in Louisiana Workers Compensation

 In order to have a judgment modified, an injured employee (or even the workers compensation insurance company) must motion the workers compensation court to have a contradictory hearing to decide on a modification, and such a hearing is required to modify a judgment.

 Modifications or changes to judgments awarding benefits can occur whenever the Judge finds that those modifications or changes are justified and legal.

 But typically, a Judgment will be modified based on a change of conditions or circumstances with the employee or the employee's medical situation, and this modification will result in the increase, decrease, or termination of the benefits previously awarded.

 Modifications versus Appeals

-Though a modification action is not an appeal, and was never meant to be a substitute for an appeal, sometimes it can make more sense for an injured employee to attempt a modification of a judgment once there are a change in circumstances, rather than an appeal.
+Though a modification action is not an appeal and was never meant to be a substitute for an appeal, sometimes it can make more sense for an injured employee to attempt a modification of a judgment once there is a change in circumstances, rather than an appeal.

-For example, if an injured employee's condition worsens so that he or she is no longer able to perform work found at a initial trial to serve as the wage earning capacity basis for an award of SEBs, this would be the type of scenario where a modification action would seem the better choice over appeal the trial judge's verdict.
+For example, if an injured employee's condition worsens so that he or she is no longer able to perform work found at an initial trial to serve as the wage-earning capacity basis for an award of SEBs, this would be the type of scenario where a modification action would seem the better choice over appeal the trial judge's verdict.

 Typical changes in circumstances for modification actions include something that is subject to change or alteration over time, such as:

 - An increase or decrease in the disability of the injured employee as his or her medical condition deteriorates or improves;